julen

 Sick

 The only thing worse than being sick is being sick when you are on vacation.
 The only thing worse than being sick on vacation is getting the call that you have to work while you are sick and on vacation.
 Blech.
 I'm not a good sick person.
 I tend to work right through it which means I'm sick for twice as long, and miserable to boot.
+I managed to avoid Covid (that I know of!), but I did get RSV in 2023 when some idiot got on a plane while contagious, without a mask, and leaned his chair back into my lap while continously coughing up into the air, creating a fountain of germs that got me but good.
+I was sick for a month.
+A MONTH.

 Slinky

 I received an old-fashioned metal slinky as a reward for being a frequent guest at my favorite Chicago hotel, and it was a good thing, too.
 The green plastic slinky at the Chicago office was always getting removed from my desk.
 The classic metal slinky was classic in all respects! - well, except for the edge bands they added so you can't poke your eye out.
-For years, my slinky at work is acted like a rolodex; chunks of paper huddled between the loops waiting for my attention.
+For years, my slinky at work acted like a rolodex; chunks of paper huddled between the loops waiting for my attention.

 Smith College